yuw444/fastF/README.md

 ### `bam2db`:  Filter bam file with desired cell proportion and read depth, then summarise it UMI matrix.

-* `bam2db` is an upgraded version of `filter`, it can automatically find `whitelist` and subsample cell and read depth.
+* `bam2db` is an upgraded version of `filter`, it can automatically find `whitelist` and subsample cell with desired read depth.

 * Compared to `filter`, it won't produce the filtered raw FastQ read, instead, it summarises the filtered result as UMI matrix.